microsoft/PowerToys/doc/releases/tests-checklist-template.md

  - [ ] Verify that changing "toolbar position" setting works
  - [ ] Select an overlay image and verify that muting camera now shows the image instead of black screen.
 (Don't forget to restart the application which uses the camera).
  - [ ] Try to select an overlay image when PT process is elevated.
 (Currently doesn't work)

+## Awake
+ - [ ] Try out the features and see if they work, no list at this time.

+## Always on Top
+ - [ ] Try out the features and see if they work, no list at this time.